ropensci/MtreeRing/README.md

 The line segment connecting two dots on the same ring should match the tangent of a tree ring border.
 The corrected ring width is estimated from the distance between adjacent rings and orientation of ring borders.

+## Support

+Any feedback, bug reports or suggestions are welcomed.
+If you have a comment on `MtreeRing`, or you find a bug in the released or beta versions, please submit bugs and/or feature requests at https://github.com/ropensci/MtreeRing/issues.
+Include the package version, OS, and any command-line required to reproduce the problem.

 ## Code of conduct

 Please note that the 'MtreeRing' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.